Shooting at Great Mills High School in Maryland, school confirms

 Great Mills High School in Maryland was on lockdown after a shooting on Tuesday morning, school officials confirmed.

 The incident was contained and the St. Mary's Sheriff's Office was on the scene, the school said on its website.
 Maryland State Police also told Fox News they were responding to the incident.
+Agents from the Bureau of Alcohol, Tobacco and Firearms were also heading to the scene.

 The Sheriff's Office warned parents to not "respond to the school" but instead go to Leonardtown High School, where students will be transported.